stacklane/docs/🗄/Article/models/fields.md

 Minimum length is 2 characters.
 Maximum length is 100 characters.

 UID's behave differently than other unique values.
-Because they are destined for URLs, it's implied that when modified the previous value is not lost (otherwise any previously published URL would result in a broken link).
+Because they are destined for URLs, when changing a unique value the previous unique value is retained (otherwise any previously published URL would result in a broken link).
 Therefore a single model field may have multiple unique UID values associated with it, however at any given time only one is "current" or "primary".